TheCoreMan/make-git-better-2/levels/pages/clone.md

 The pages on this website for the different levels can be accessed via the **level graph browser**:

 - The current level is marked with a 📍.
 For example, you are now in the `📍 clone` level.
-- Click on a level to see its page.
+- Click on a level to go to its page.
+- You can zoom in and out and drag the browser around to take a look, as well.

 {{< levelgraph >}}